lvkxsz/strava-api-activities/README.md

 # About

 Python functions to extract Strava athlete activities from [Strava API](https://developers.strava.com/), upload them to Google Cloud Storage for ingestion into BigQuery, and produce simple visualisations.
-Functions are intended for use with individual Strava accounts and are ready deployment on GCP Cloud Functions.
+Functions are intended for use with individual Strava accounts and are ready for deployment on GCP Cloud Functions.

 # Deploying strava_bq_etl.py